- Colorectal Cancer Screening / Colonoscopy

 - Endoscopic or surgical drainage of pancreatic pseudocysts or walled-off pancreatic necrosis

-- Multidisciplinary pain management for chronic pancreatitis
+- Multidisciplinary pain management

 - Surgical treatment of severe pancreatic-duct strictures

-- Total pancreatectomy with auto islet cell transplantation (TPIAT) for recurrent or chronic pancreatitis
+- Total pancreatectomy with auto islet cell transplantation (TPIAT)

 The endoscopists at UI Health specialize in diagnosis of pancreatic cancer via endoscopic ultrasound with fine needle aspiration (EUS-FNA).
 We also can relieve jaundice and pain using tools such as biliary stents or celiac plexus neurolysis (CPN).
 We work as part of a team with medical, surgical, and radiation oncologists to determine the best treatment for each patient.